adrhill/julia-ml-course/website/environments.md

 ```

 The printout informs us that this created a new project folder at `~/MyDeepLearningEnv`.
 The exact path depends on the folder in which you launched the Julia REPL.
 In this case, I opened Julia in my home directory, which is called `~` on Linux and macOS.

-The project folder `MyDeepLearningEnv` contains a `Project.toml` and a Manifest.
+The project folder `MyDeepLearningEnv` contains a `Project.toml` and a `Manifest.toml`.
 Adding packages to this environment will update both of these files:

 ```julia-repl